LunarG/VulkanSamples/BUILD.md

 The test executibles can be found in the dbuild/tests directory.
 The tests use the Google gtest infrastructure.
 Tests available so far:
-- vkinfo: Report GPU properties
 - vkbase: Test basic entry points
 - vk_blit_tests: Test VK Blits (copy, clear, and resolve)
 - vk_image_tests: Test VK image related calls needed by render_test
 - vk_render_tests: Render a single triangle with VK.
 Triangle will be in a .ppm in the current directory at the end of the test.
+- vk_layer_validation_tests: Test Vulkan layers.

+There are also a few shell and Python scripts that run test collections (eg, `run_all_tests.sh`).

 ## Linux Demos

 The demos executables can be found in the dbuild/demos directory.
 The demos use DRI 3 to render directly onto window surfaces.
+- vulkaninfo: report GPU properties
 - tri: a textured triangle
 - cube: a textured spinning cube